jkbrzt/cointrol/README.md

 ```

-By default, it will run on [http://localhost:8000](localhost:8000).
+By default, it will run on [http://localhost:8000](http://localhost:8000).
 You can change the port with `--port=<port>`.

-Use this convenient link to log in: [http://localhost:8000/admin/login/?next=/](http://localhost:8000/admin/login/?next=/) — the Django admin interface is used for authentication, and this link ensures redirection back to the app after signing in.
+Use this convenient link to log in: [http://localhost:8000/admin/login/?next=/](http://localhost:8000/admin/login/?next=/) — the Django admin interface is used for authentication, and this link ensures redirection back to the app after signing you in.

 **Connection indicator colors explained:**